macelik/NicheNet_Omnipath/05_ligandActivityAnalysis_SARS-CoV-2.md

-To establish a gene set of interest, we perform a Gene set Enrichment analysis (GSEA) and we check among the most appealing overrepresanted signatures upon SARS-CoV-2 infection.
-We remove the differentially expressed ligands from this comparison.
+To establish a gene set of interest, we perform a Gene set Enrichment analysis (GSEA) and we check among the most appealing overrepresanted signatures upon SARS-CoV-2 infection. <span style="color:red">We remove the differentially expressed ligands from this comparison.</span>

 ``` r
 ranks <- readRDS("Results/dds_results_CALU3vsCOV2.rds") %>%